algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 0 | Secp256k1 | secp256k1 curve |

 S (top) and R elements of a signature, recovery id and data (bottom) are expected on the stack and used to deriver a public key in compressed format.
+The signed data must be 32 bytes long.

 ## +